jauntyjocularjay/Jestr/COPILOT.md

 1. Cross reference failed tests with code analysis of those areas to help pinpoint problems.
 1. Do not offer me code suggestions unless I ask for them.
 I am learning and I need you to help teach me, not do the work for me.
 1. Be very conservative with emoji in the *.md documents to minimize breaking markdown on github.
+1. Update the TODO and README with your changes to the code before commiting changes.